jhnnsnk/BRANDY2025_NEST/README.md

-# Material for NEST-tutorial at BRANDY 2025
+# Material for NEST tutorial at BRANDY 2025

 This material is publicly available at https://github.com/jhnnsnk/BRANDY2025_NEST.